nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-02-20-team-foundation-server-2013-update-2-rc-coming-ready/index.md

 ---
 title: Team Foundation server 2013 Update 2 RC is coming, are you ready?
+description: "Get ready for TFS 2013 Update 2 RC!
+Join Microsoft's Upgrade Weekend for expert support and discover new features to enhance your development experience."
 date: 2014-02-20
 creator: Martin Hinshelwood
 id: "10381"